TheFlyingWhale/cdf/README.md

 The name is pretty self explanatory.
 <br>
 A perfect tool when you have to create a directory with files that all share the same name.
+The only supported language is C++ for now.

 ### !
 Constructive criticism is welcomed !